top of page

 Why Dopamine Detoxes Don’t Work Long Term

 The idea carries appeal: delete the apps, walk away from the screen, clear the noise.
-After a few hours or days without stimulation, there can be a noticeable sense of relief.
-The system settles, attention sharpens, and it becomes easier to focus again.
+After a few hours or days without stimulation, there is a noticeable sense of relief.
+The system seems to settle, attention sharpens and it becomes easier to focus again.

 This is often described as a dopamine detox – a break from overload, a reset.
 The early effects feel promising.

-What feels like a clean break often ends up as a temporary pause.
+What felt like a fresh start often ends up being a temporary pause.
 Why does that happen?

 Behaviour forms through emotion, environment and repetition